-Rationale: Establishing rapport with the patient and family is important because parental attitudes may influence the adolescent's attitude toward his or her current health care.
+Rationale: Establishing rapport with the patient and family is important because parental attitudes may influence the adolescent’s attitude toward the current health care.
 Privacy is important because adolescents undergo developmental changes that may cause self-consciousness or embarrassment.
-When efforts are made to help the adolescent feel normal and connected, he or she is more likely to accept treatment.
+When efforts are made to help the patient feel normal and connected, the patient is more likely to accept treatment.

 Rationale: Most suicidal youths attribute suicidal behavior to life stressors, not depression or mental illness.

 Do not assume that a patient who denies suicidal ideation will not commit suicide.

 Rationale: Suicidal thought processes change.
 Adolescents may be particularly anxious, or they may have difficulty processing thoughts or feelings like adults.

 Rationale: The patient’s person and environment are to be free of anything that may be used for self-harm.
 The means to commit suicide are commonly found in the patient’s physical environment.